 NOA holds an annual convention featuring performances, panels, workshops, and other continuing-education opportunities for opera educators, professionals, and students.

-Announcing the 2015 Convention in Greensboro, NC
+Register now for the 60th Annual Convention in Greensboro, NC

 The 2015 National Opera Association Convention will be held in Greensboro, North Carolina from January 8-11.
 The theme will be Crossroads and Challenges: Compass Points for Creation.
 We hope you will make plans to join us in Greensboro, the Crossroads of the South.